Artem is a management consultant with a strong background in marketing and branding. As a valuable m... | See full bio

 Blockchain currencies with large followings tend to accumulate considerable capital through social proof.

 They seem more newsworthy than others, so they frequently hit the headlines in cryptocurrency news sites and not only.
 Good or bad press, they regularly get tons of media mileage.
 And the more popular they get, the more obscure others become.

-That’s why the bitcoin cryptocurrency copycats tend to have relatively high valuations.
-Many casual investors think that they’re as valuable as the original just because they have “Bitcoin” in their names.
+That’s why the Bitcoin cryptocurrency copycats tend to have relatively high valuations.
+Many casual investors think they’re as valuable as the original because they have “Bitcoin” in their names.

 The taglines “Litecoin is silver to Bitcoin’s gold” and “Cardano is the Ethereum killer” are the reason why Litecoin and Cardano are highly regarded in their niches.